Hans Heinrich von Twardowski: In Hollywood

-Stage career
+In theatre

 Twardowski's acting career ended along with World War II.
 However, he continued to write and direct plays.
 He originally starred on stage as the Dauphin in Schiller's productions of Die Jungfrau von Orleans.
 In the 1930s, Twardowski directed and appeared in the stage productions of The Brothers Karamazov and Old Heidelberg in the Pasadena Playhouse.
 In 1939, he wrote and produced a play in Brooklyn's St. Felix Street Playhouse titled Shakespeare Merchant - 1939, based on Shakespeare's The Merchant of Venice.
 Twardowski also sang tenor in a number of musicals.

 After his retirement from movies, Twardowski worked again as a stage actor.

-Personal life and death
+Personal life

 Twardowski was in a relationship with fellow German actor Martin Kosleck from the early 1930s until his death.
 He was a close friend of Marlene Dietrich.

+Death

 Twardowski died from a heart attack in his New York City apartment on 19 November 1958 at age 60.